Stella-Liyu-Zhang/Html-Notes/README.md

 </head>
 ```
 ----
-- `base` the first base element with an href content attribute in a document tree has a frozen base URL
+- `base` the first base element with an href content attribute in a document tree has a frozen base URL.
+There could only be one single <base> element in a document, and it must be inside the <head> element. `href` attribute specifies the base URL for all relative URLs in the page, while the `target` attribute specifies the default target for all hyperlinks and forms in the page.

   **Example:**
 ```html